-The falls move in several distinct steps, beginning in a twin set of upper falls.
-The falls then progresses to move down a small gorge, and culminating in a high-volume 45-foot (14 m) drop.
+The falls move in several distinct steps, beginning with a twin set of upper falls.
+The falls then progresses to move down a small gorge and culminating in a high-volume 45-foot (14 m) drop.

 Linville Falls has the highest volume of any waterfall on the Northern Edge of the Blue Ridge Mountains.
 It also marks the beginning of the Linville Gorge, which the Linville River forms.

 Linville Falls History

 The river continues on after the falls before finally ending near Lake James.
 Traditionally, Native American tribes used the falls to execute their prisoners.
 No one has ever survived a fall over the final plunge, with the exception of kayaker Pat Keller in 2010.